wjohn1483/NLUTimer/README.md

 ## How to Install

-Just download this timer from here and double-click it.
+Just download this timer from [here](https://github.com/wjohn1483/NLUTimer/releases/download/v1.0/NLUTimer.app.zip), unzip it, and double-click it.

 ## How to Use